symfony/symfony-docs/console/commands_as_services.rst

 ==================================

 If you're using the :ref:`default services.yml configuration <service-container-services-load-example>`, your command classes are already registered as services.
 Great!
-This is the recommended setup, but it's not required.
-Symfony also looks in the ``Command/`` directory of each bundle and automatically registers those classes as commands.
+This is the recommended setup.

+Symfony also looks in the ``Command/`` directory of each bundle for commands non registered as a service and automatically registers those classes as commands.
+However this auto-registration was deprecated in Symfony 3.4.
+In Symfony 4.0, commands won't be auto-registered anymore.

 .. note::